 Again, this is just an outline to help you visualize what’s possible.
 Some groups like to see as many countries as they can.
 Some groups would rather stay in one place longer.
 My itinerary below outlines some of the logistics to think about when planning your trip.

-Day 1: Fly from Moscow, Russia To Munich, Germany
+Day 1: Fly To Munich, Germany

 Landed in Munich around 9:00 AM, then took the S-Bahn line S1 (or S8) to the main railway station, Hauptbahnhof.
 It’s about a 45 minute ride, before we needed to transfer to the stop where our hostel was, so yeah, it took a minute before we could actually start exploring.
 Our room wouldn’t be ready until 2:00 PM (which is super common … keep that in mind when planning your itinerary) but they let us drop off our big backpacks while we went out exploring.